contentauth/c2pa-python/README.md

 ### Signing function

-The `sign_ps256` function is [defined in the library](https://github.com/contentauth/c2pa-python/blob/main/c2pa/c2pa_api/c2pa_api.py#L209) and is reproduced here to show how signing is performed.
+The `sign_ps256` function is [defined in the library](https://github.com/contentauth/c2pa-python/blob/main/c2pa/c2pa_api/c2pa_api.py#L209) is used in both file-based and stream-based methods and is reproduced here to show how signing is performed.

 ```py
 # Example of using Python crypto to sign data using openssl with Ps256